 - Future lost income for any disabling injuries

 - Pain and suffering related to the accident

-If you are uncertain about how much your claim is really worth, it is a good idea to speak with a Bakersfield auto accident attorney.
-They will be able to advise you, protect your rights, and do the work to ensure you receive a satisfactory offer from the responsible party.
+If you’re uncertain about how much your claim is really worth, it’s smart to speak with a Bakersfield auto accident attorney.
+Lawyers will advise you, protect your rights, and work to ensure you receive a satisfactory offer from the responsible party.

 8. Not Consulting With a Lawyer

 Many people decide to speak with an insurance company and accept their first offer without ever speaking with a lawyer.
 This is one of the biggest mistakes that you can make after a car accident.
-A personal injury lawyer will be able to evaluate your case and inform you if you could be eligible for a claim.
-Insurance companies will attempt to pay you as little as possible, but your lawyer can advise you on what to say and what not to say to help you obtain reasonable compensation.
+As a personal injury lawyer I can evaluate your case and inform your eligibility for a claim.
+Insurance companies will attempt to pay you as little as possible for any claim.
+Your lawyer can advise you on what to say and what not to say to help you obtain reasonable compensation.

 Your Bakersfield Auto Accident Lawyer

 At the Law Office of Kyle W. Jones, we have worked with many auto accident victims and families in the Bakersfield area.
-We know which steps you should take to ensure the best possible outcome for your personal injury claim, and we are ready to help you at any stage of your case.
+We know which steps you should take to ensure the best possible outcome for your personal injury claim.
+We are ready to help you with your car accident at any stage of your case.
 Contact us today to set up a free consultation with our auto accident lawyer.